bparzella/secsgem/README.md

 # secsgem
 Simple Python SECS/GEM implementation

 This module is still work in progress.
-I'd love to get your input, your use case, whether you are experienced or not in SECS.
+I'd love to get your input, your use case, whether you are experienced in SECS or not.

 [![Image](https://readthedocs.org/projects/secsgem/badge/)](http://secsgem.readthedocs.org/en/latest/)
 [![Build Status](https://travis-ci.org/bparzella/secsgem.svg?branch=master)](https://travis-ci.org/bparzella/secsgem)